junxit/us-congress-bills-119/metadata.md

 - 2025-12-03 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-12-03 — On passage Passed by the Yeas and Nays: 269 - 146 (Roll no. 311). (text: CR 12/02/2025 H4989-4990)
 - 2025-12-03 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 269 - 146 (Roll no. 311). (text: CR 12/02/2025 H4989-4990)
+- 2025-12-04 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.